Canop/termimad/README.md

 * [backdown](https://github.com/Canop/backdown) is a file deduplicator.
 It uses Termimad to print on screen and ask questions

 If you're the author of another application using Termimad, please tell me.

+## Crossterm compatibility

+[Crossterm](https://github.com/crossterm-rs/crossterm) is a 0.x library which means its API isn't frozen.
+And it does change sometimes so libraries based on Crossterm can't always use its last version.

+Termimad 0.20.x is compatible with Crossterm 0.23.x.